My opinion is worth a hill of beans, but since people are asking for it, I’ll give it.

-In fact, if you get right down to it, the only people talking about it are people who want to divide Americans.
-They only want to fear-monger to draw more viewers to their talk-shows.
+This proves that, when you get right down to it, the only people talking about CRT are people who want to divide Americans.
+They only want to induce fear and draw more viewers to their talk-shows.
 They only want to distract from real issues that are complicated, and they want to convince you that “theories” on the margins of society are widespread just like ole’ McCarthy claimed there were communists under every rock.

-Let me be even more clear: The only people talking about this come from people who only want one thing: more money based on viewers and advertisers: Fox News and CNN, both of which are not real news sources.
+Let me be even more clear: The only people talking about this come from people who only want one thing: more money based on viewers and advertisers, such as Fox News and CNN, which are not real news sources.
 In a recent litigation regarding a lawsuit, in fact, Fox News lawyers claimed that Fox News is an entertainment channel, not a news channel.

 If you get your “news” about race theories from an entertainment channel, then what does that say about us as a society?

 So what is Critical Race Theory?
-I don’t know.
-It is a distraction maybe, likely used to take get people riled up.
+It is a distraction, likely used to take get people riled up.
 It intends to confuse people about real issues regarding race and race reconciliation.
 And it has finally been revealed that CRT is nothing more than a Koch-brother funded ploy to push a far-right agenda.

 The result is that this no-thing bates conversations so people can’t have conversations.
 Consider this: Because you spend more time watching cable television than reading your Bible, if I bring up race or even say the word “race” in church, people will think that I am talking about Critical Race Theory.
 They will say, “That pastor believes in Critical Race Theory.”
-Then I will be fired because Fox News teaches people that people who talk about race are socialists, liberals, or communists.
+Then I will be fired because Fox News teaches people that people who talk about race are secret socialists, Marxists, liberals, or communists.

 So we can’t talk about race, because cable news is framing the conversation in an “us vs. them” format.
 And if we can’t talk about race, then we can’t talk about real issues that need to get resolved.
 I can no longer speak freely from the pulpit because you beholden me to your favorite pundits.
 Do pundits really provide us the standard of what we can and can’t talk about?
 I’m afraid so.